-- Transmission infrastructure has been excluded from the need to obtain an environmental authorisation in areas where the environmental impact is low - The timeframe for registration with NERSA has been reduced from four months to an average of 19 days - The timeframe for grid connection has been reduced from nine months to six months - The timeframe for land-use authorisations for energy projects has been reduced from 90 to 30 days
+- Transmission infrastructure has been excluded from the need to obtain an environmental authorisation in areas where the environmental impact is low. - The timeframe for environmental authorisations has been reduced to 57 days for projects gazetted as Strategic Infrastructure Projects. - The timeframe for registration with NERSA has been reduced from four months to an average of 19 days. - The timeframe for grid connection has been reduced from nine months to six months. - The timeframe for land-use authorisations for energy projects has been reduced from 90 to 30 days.